Automatic Detection of Interplanetary Coronal Mass Ejections in Solar Wind In Situ Data

 \citeA{resunetplusplus} proposed the ResUNet++, which is an improved ResUNet architecture for colonoscopic image segmentation and significantly outperforms other state of the art algorithms used for semantic segmentation.
 The ResUNet architecture is extended through the application of squeeze-and-excitation units \cite{squeezeandexcitation}, atrous spatial pyramid pooling \cite<ASPP;>{spp1,spp3,spp2} and attention units \cite{attention}, thus enhancing the focus on relevant features and areas, increasing generalization, reducing computational cost and capturing channel-wise dependencies.

 In this paper, we adapt the ResUNet++ to create an automatic event detection based on time series segmentation.
-We expand the dimensions of our input windows and thereby generate input ``images'' of size $(t,1,C)$, which are subsequently fed into the network.
-Here, $t$ is the time domain and equal to $1024$, as mentioned in Section \ref{sec:prep}, $C$ depicts the numbers of channels, in other words, the features present in our dataset (33 for Wind, 11 for STEREO-A, STEREO-B and the reduced Wind dataset).

 The network itself consists of three parts: Encoding, Bridge and Decoding.
 A block diagram of the used model architecture is shown in Figure \ref{fig:block} and a detailed description of the parameters and output sizes can be found in Table \ref{tab:architectu}.